 Because we are too small.
 An organization needs to receive over $50,000 in annual donations to be listed with charity navigator.
-We operate on a much smaller budget (about $23,000 in 2018) and hope that we can meet that budget through donations.
+We operate on a much smaller budget (our budget for 2019 is under $10,000) and hope that we can meet that budget through donations.
 We generally don’t pursue listings on other sites because we are too small and it is also a time consuming process.
 We would rather be putting our programs into action.
 But if you know of a good place you think we should be listed at, please let us know.

 Do you have a flyer?